Hearing aid prices

 In May 2020, we surveyed 1,572 Which? members to find out how much they'd paid for a pair of hearing aids at the big high street chains.
 The average prices are listed below in price order.
 We did not have enough data to give an average price for Scrivens, but they were cheapest on average in our 2018 survey.

-Latest hearing aid prices for 2019
+Latest hearing aid prices

 Our comparison table below shows the range of prices the biggest retailers charge for a pair of the latest hearing aids.
 You'll see they can vary by thousands of pounds.